 What is Cruise Control?

+Cruise control is a feature that is used when you are traveling at a consistent speed.
 Cruise control was first introduced for automobiles in the 1950s.
 However, it took many years before it became a staple in the modern vehicle.
-Cruise control is a feature that is used when you are traveling at a consistent speed.

 This electrical system allows you to set a predetermined speed and take your foot off of the gas pedal.
 If you are on a long drive, there is less fatigue because you don’t have to try to maintain your speed.
 Cruise control can also benefit fuel economy because the vehicle uses less fuel when traveling steadily.

 In newer cars, you might be able to find adaptive cruise control, which is a smart technology.
 Adaptive cruise control allows you to travel at a predetermined speed, but it also helps to maintain a safe distance from the vehicles in front of you with the help of sensors.
 With conventional cruise control, you need to take over when the car in front of you slows down, but that’s not the case with adaptive cruise control.

 There are also vehicles nowadays with not only cruise control, but fully self-driving vehicles.
 We will most likely see much more of this in the future.

 The cost to repair your cruise control system depends on what caused it to fail.
 If you need to replace a cruise control or brake switch, you might spend between $125 and $350, including parts and labor.
 However, the cost to change a fuse is only a few dollars and you can perform the replacement yourself in just a matter of seconds.

 On the other hand, when something major fails, such as the actuator, you could be looking at a much higher repair bill.
 In some vehicles, the cost to replace a cruise control actuator can cost more than $700.
 These costs rise if you drive a luxury vehicle or one that is difficult to get parts for.